Skip to main content

 Leap Year was developed by Daniel Linssen.

-Leap Year is a single player game.
+Leap Year is a single player game with multiplayer support.